-"Pack it in, pack it out" is a familiar mantra to seasoned traveller into natural and cultural heritage places.
-Any user of recreation lands has a responsibility to clean up before he or she leaves.
+"Pack it in, pack it out" is a familiar mantra to seasoned travellers into natural areas.
+Any user of recreation lands has a responsibility to clean up before they leave.
 Inspect your campsite and rest areas for rubbish or spilled foods.
 Pack out all rubbish and kitchen waste, including leftover food.